 Extra virgin olive oil

-2. Pull the basil leaves off the stalks until you have a good handful of leaves.
-Roughly chop and add to the tomatoes.
-It’s important to chop the basil to release the flavour.
+2. Pull the basil leaves off the stalks, roughly chop and add to the tomatoes – discard the stalks.
+Roughly chop the bread into chunks and add to the bowl.

-4. Drain the mozzarella and tear into big chunks and add it to the panenzella.
-Season with more salt and pepper, drizzle generously with extra virgin olive oil and give it a final mix.
+3. Give it all a good mix before draining the mozzarella and tearing into big bits.
+Season well with more salt and pepper, drizzle generously with extra virgin olive oil and give it a final mix.
+Serve drizzled with yet more extra virgin olive oil and a good crack of black pepper.

 If you’ve had a go at making my panzanella or any of my recipes I’d love to hear about it @corrieheale email@example.com